ReallySmallSoftware/cordova-plugin-firestore/README.md

 Omitting `FIREBASE_VERSION` will use a default value.

-## Dependencies
-### Promises
-This plugin uses Promises.
-If you want to use this with Android 4.4 then you will need to include a `Promise` polyfill.

 ## Firebase configuration
 ### Android
 You must ensure that `google-services.json` is put in the correct location.
 This can be achieved using the following in your `config.xml`: